wejdeneHaouari/mini-project-hyperledger/README.md

 * one for pfizer
 * one for WHO

-Change to the `vaccine-verification` directory in each window.
+Change to the `vaccine-application` directory in each window.

 ```
-cd fabric-samples/vaccine-verification
+cd mini-project-hyperledger/vaccine-application
 ```

 ## Running the Infrastructure